History of local government in Sussex: Early modern period

 Administering such an extensive county as Sussex as a single unit had proved difficult: the traditional meeting of the court of quarter sessions at Chichester in the south-west was a long distance from much of the county's population and no single venue met the needs of such a diverse county.
 A statute of 1504 created a system where the sheriff's court alternated between Chichester and Lewes.
 By the 1590s every administrative arrangement within local control respected the subdivision of the county into an eastern division, made up of the rapes of Hastings, Lewes and Pevensey, and a western division, made up of the rapes of Arundel, Bramber and Chichester.

 Sussex hosted seven rather than the usual four quarter sessions.
 During the assigned weeks for Epiphany, Easter and Michaelmas, one court convened at the western section of Sussex on Mondays and Tuesdays and another court convened in the eastern section on Thursdays and Fridays.
 The western meetings followed a geographical rotation between Chichester, Petworth, Arundel and Midhurst; the eastern sessions always took place at Lewes.
 The Midsummer quarter session took place for the whole of Sussex at either East Grinstead or Horsham.
 By the reign of Elizabeth I the quarter sessions for eastern and western Sussex were effectively independent and the office of the Clerk of the Peace was the sole administrative link between the two.

+The rapal courts continued to meet and stewards for the rapes were recorded into the 18th century.